 The Corporation is a nonprofit public benefit corporation and is not organized for the private gain of any person.
 It is organized under the California Nonprofit Public Benefit Corporation Law for public and charitable purposes.

-The specific purpose of the Corporation is to operate exclusively for the benefit of, to perform the functions of and to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”).
+The specific purpose of the Corporation is to operate exclusively to carry out the purposes of the Internet Corporation for Assigned Names and Numbers (“ICANN”) by performing the IANA functions on behalf of ICANN.

 The Corporation shall operate to the maximum extent feasible in an open and transparent manner and consistent with procedures designed to ensure fairness.